kevaleb/sunsetfarmprojects/_events/work-days/2016/new-bathroom-old-barns-july.md

 3. Complete Finish Electrical
 4. Finish bathroom interior
 5. Our goal is to have this bathroom completed by the end of July
+6. Items remaining for August:
+7. Finish drywall, paint, plumbing and electrical fixtures, cabinet and top